 Preliminary result: Kosovo leaders of anti-Serb war win

-Fireworks illuminate the main square after the coalition of former ethnic Albanian rebel commanders claimed victory in general elections in Kosovo capital Pristina on Monday, June 12, 2017.
-The coalition of former ethnic Albanian rebel commanders has won the most votes in Kosovo's general election, which also saw a surge in popularity for a nationalist party, according to preliminary results.
+The coalition of former ethnic Alban... .
+Supporters of the coalition of former ethnic Albanian rebel commanders gather to celebrate the results of general elections in Kosovo capital Pristina on Monday, June 12, 2017.

 |Title